Convert Mbps to Kibibytes per second. A Kibibyte (KiB) = 1,024 bytes (binary), vs Kilobyte (KB) = 1,000 bytes (decimal).

 Common questions about converting Mbps to KiB/s.

-Linux, memory specs, and technical docs use KiB/s (binary).
-Windows and consumer apps typically use KB/s.
+Linux, memory specs, and technical documentation use KiB/s (binary).
+Windows and consumer apps typically display KB/s (decimal).
+If you see download speeds on Linux or in torrent clients, they are almost always KiB/s.